 Innovation can brighten those prospects, Dr. Sivaram argues.
 Financial innovation is already enticing deep-pocketed investors to fund solar projects around the world, from the sunniest deserts to the poorest villages.
 Technological innovation could replace today’s solar panels with coatings as cheap as paint and employ artificial photosynthesis to store intermittent sunshine as convenient fuels.
 Systemic innovation could add flexibility to the world’s power grids and other energy systems so they can dependably channel the sun’s unreliable energy.
 Unleashing all this innovation will require visionary public policy: funding researchers developing next-generation solar technologies, refashioning energy systems and economic markets, and putting together a diverse clean energy portfolio.

-To discuss the state of solar energy and his new book, which Bloomberg has called "the first important policy book of 2018," the Center on Global Energy Policy is hosting a talk with Dr. Sivaram.
-Following Dr. Sivaram's presentation, CGEP Founding Director, Jason Bordoff will moderate the discussion.
+To discuss the state of solar energy and his new book, which Bloomberg has called "the first important policy book of 2018," the Center on Global Energy Policy hosted a talk with Dr. Sivaram.
+Following Dr. Sivaram's presentation, CGEP Founding Director, Jason Bordoff moderated the discussion.

-There will be a book signing immediately following the discussion.
-A limited number of books will be sold at this event.
+A limited number of books were sold at this event.